richardTowers/verify-tech-docs/source/documentation/ms/ms.md

 your engagement lead or the [GOV.UK Verify team](http://rp-environment-request.ida.digital.cabinet-office.gov.uk/contact_form).

-For more information, see [Steps to integrate GOV.UK Verify in your service](#steps-to-integrate-gov-uk-verify-in-your-service).
+For more information, see [Steps to integrate GOV.UK Verify into your service](#steps-to-integrate-gov-uk-verify-into-your-service).